 - The lack of a door or curtain means less privacy.

 - Going with a prefab shower kit might mean a small curb at the entry, which defeats the purpose of creating the safest environment.

 Other Points to Consider

 There have long been some misconceptions about walk-in showers.
 One of those is that without a door or curtain, water will get all over the floor.
-If the shower is not designed well, that may happen.
+If the shower is not well-designed, that may happen.
 Good design, however, should include a gently sloping floor that directs water toward the drain, as well as showerheads placed in the proper areas.

 Some walk-in showers may be slightly drafty, simply due to the shape and size of the room, the air flow throughout, and other factors.
-To alleviate this, a glass block shower wall or other style of wall can keep the shower open but give it enough “protection” from the outside elements that the draft issue subsides.
+To help with this, a glass block shower wall or other style of wall can keep the shower open but give it enough “protection” from the outside elements that the draft issue subsides.

 In short, good design matters.
 For proper design and installation, turn to the pros.

 If you are considering a walk-in shower for home accessibility purposes, explore our helpful Home Accessibility Checklist before getting started.

 When choosing a contractor to make your bathroom safer, look for someone who has a good reputation, plenty of references and a solid estimate.
 Let Modernize help with this contractor checklist.